carmaa/inception/README.md

  * 0.1.4 - Added manual mode easing testing of new signatures
  * 0.2.0 - Added signatures for OS X Mountain Lion (10.8) and Windows 8
  * 0.2.1 - Added signatures for Ubuntu 12.10
+ * 0.2.2 - Added signatures for Linux Mint

 Disclaimer